zoobab/dockerproxy/README.md

 * multithreading with gunicorn, right now one client at a time
 * docker image
-* make a website to do the service
+* make a website to do the service with a proper letsencrypt https
 * check the input format [az09] according to the docker spec